Competitor mapping per location, fed straight into your content

 Generic competitive intelligence (Crayon, Kompyte, Klue, Similarweb, Visualping)

-Price-competitive intelligence (Prisync, Wiser, Competera)
+Price competitive intelligence (Prisync, Wiser, Competera)

-DIY (Google Maps + competitor-website scraping)
+In-house (Google Maps + competitor website scraping)

-Internal FTE time
+Internal time

 What changes when this is an agent skill